+Based on the information supplied, the Commission made a final decision that dumping of the subject product originating in or imported from Brazil is taking place.
 All comments received were taken into account and is available on the public file.
-Based on the information supplied, the Commission made a preliminary decision that dumping of the subject product originating in or imported from Brazil is taking place.
-A dumping margin of 45 per cent was calculated.